 However, bundling is not always the solution and can actually hurt sales and your brand value.
 Bundling should only be used when the items are roughly in the same perceived price-value range.
 Bundling expensive and inexpensive products changed what people thought those items were worth.
 Even when they found both items in a bundle attractive, they were willing to pay less for the bundle than for the more expensive product alone.
 People were also less likely to buy bundles that combined expensive and inexpensive products.

 High-Low Pricing Strategy (Discount Pricing)

-High-low pricing strategy is when a brand starts by selling at a high price and then lowers that price through promotions, discounts and special sales.
-Usually discounts are used for a set period of time to create a sense of urgency to acquire a good deal.
-Oftentimes high-low pricing strategy is used when the products drops in relevance or popularity, such the end of season sales in fashion or when a trend is coming to an end, similar to price skimming strategy.
-However, too many business use high-low pricing every time they want to bump up their sales and to attract customers according to the classic law of supply and demand that states that the demand for goods will rise as prices fall.
+A High-low pricing strategy is when a brand starts by selling at a high price and then lowers that price through promotions, discounts, and special sales.
+Usually, discounts are used for a set period of time to create a sense of urgency to acquire a good deal.
+Oftentimes high-low pricing strategy is used when the products drop in relevance or popularity, such as the end of season sales in fashion or when a trend is coming to an end, similar to a price skimming strategy.
+However, too many businesses use high-low pricing every time they want to bump up their sales and attract customers according to the classic law of supply and demand that states that the demand for goods will rise as prices fall.
 That’s why high-low pricing is also known as Discount Pricing.

 Psychological Pricing Strategy

 What if there was a way to avoid discounting altogether by presenting your full price as a great deal?
 Actually, there is.
 Psychological pricing strategy.